axiell/imu-api-perl/README.md

 irn 100102: Luciano Pavarotti with the Spice Girls - image/gif
 ```

-### 3.4.2) Multimedia Files
+<h3 id="3-4-2-multimedia-files">Multimedia Files</h3>

-Similarly, information about the multimedia files associated with a Multimedia module record can be retrieved using the `IMu::Module` class `fetch` method by specifying one of the following [virtual columns](#virtual-columns).
+Similarly, information about the multimedia files associated with a Multimedia module record can be retrieved using the `IMu::Module` class `fetch` method by specifying one of the following [virtual columns](#3-3-2-6-virtual-columns).

 The following virtual columns return information about a single multimedia file from the current Multimedia record.
 The information is returned as a associative array.